Haris0059/TicTacToe/README.md

 # TicTacToe - Java Console Game 🎮

-A simple console-based Tic Tac Toe game in Java where you play against a basic computer AI that makes random moves.
+A simple console-based Tic Tac Toe game in Java where you play against a basic computer that makes random moves.

 ## 🚀 Features
 - 3x3 Tic Tac Toe board printed in console